stl3/AlienGraph/About.md

 - All content added will be 100% Open Source and can be freely replicated by any party.
 - Democratize and Centralize information and data.
 - We are a community of builders and researchers who accept everyone and anyone.
-- Content shall be professional, authentic, and valid when applicable.
+- Content shall be professional, authentic, and accurate.

 ## What Is This?